-Suppose you devised a plan to get the UK out of the EU, and it actually worked, what would you do?
-Evidently if you are Boris Johnson or Nigel Farage, you quit (while you are ahead?).
-After pulling off one of the more memorable upsets in the past little while, the two main faces of the Brexit crew have simply resigned and now the UK has very little leadership on either side (having lost Prime Minister Mr. Cameron earlier on, and the Labour Party Leader seems to be under siege as well).
-Who has the rudder on the good ship Brittania ?
-Don’t know, but the markets seem to suggest they are not happy with the current situation.
+Suppose you devised a plan to get the UK out of the EU, and it worked.
+What would you do?
+If you are Boris Johnson or Nigel Farage, you quit (while you are ahead?).
+After pulling off one of the more memorable upsets in the past little while, the two prominent faces of the Brexit crew have resigned, and now the UK has very little leadership on either side (having lost Prime Minister Mr. Cameron earlier on, and the Labour Party Leader seems to be under siege as well).
+Who has the rudder on the excellent ship Brittania?
+I don’t know, but the markets suggest they are not happy with the current situation.
 Now might be the time to book a vacation in the UK this summer?

-More than once I have written about how children should aspire to stop living with their parents as soon as possible, and for some that has been construed as Millenial Bashing (to quote Rob Carrick), and while it does sound like harsh advice, I stand by the statement.
-You know how you learn to live on not much money?
+More than once, I have written about how children should aspire to stop living with their parents as soon as possible, and for some, that has been construed as Millenial Bashing (to quote Rob Carrick), and while it does sound like harsh advice, I stand by the statement.
+Do you know how you learn to live on not much money?
 By living on not much money (and not living in your parent’s basement, claiming you are saving up for a down payment).
-My opinion is there are really not that many more youngsters doing this, but the main stream media has latched onto it, as their cause celebre of the year.
-If you want to read an excellent book about Millenials and how much better than they are than all previous generations read Grown Up Digital: How the Net Generation is Changing Your World (amazon link), well worth reading.
+My opinion is there are not that many more youngsters are doing this, but the mainstream media has latched onto it, as their cause celebre of the year.
+If you want to read an excellent book about Millenials and how much better than they are than all previous generations, read Grown Up Digital: How the Net Generation is Changing Your World (amazon link), well worth reading.
 My parents complained about me watching too much TV, and yes, I lived with them when I went to University too (for full disclosure).

 My Writings for Week Ending July 8th

-Bank of Canada has some theories on the next 2 years on the topic of inflation.
+Bank of Canada has some theories for the next two years on the topic of inflation.

 No More Half Measures (financially)

-Did you like Shop.ca ?
-Well I didn’t, but it doesn’t matter they have gone under.
+Did you like Shop.ca?
+Well, I didn’t, but it doesn’t matter they have gone under.
 Do you want to be a Senator?
 No, not the Hockey Senators, a political Senator?
 Are you over 30?
 Apply to be a senator here.
-Think I will pass, given my current gig.
+I think I will pass, given my current gig.
 I was saddened to see that the founder of Lee Valley Tools passed away this week.
-Their store was near an apartment we lived in, when we first moved to Ottawa, and that place has whatever you need in terms of tools.
+Their store was near an apartment we lived in when we first moved to Ottawa, and that place has whatever you need in terms of tools.

-I got a lovely letter from my employer that told me that I can retire on my birthday in 2021, with that in mind Mark from My Own Advisor gives us Revisiting our financial freedom assumptions, my main freedom tool will be my pension (and possibly my huge income from writing this site), but you should always revisit your plans.
+I got a lovely letter from my employer that told me that I could retire on my birthday in 2021.
+With that in mind, Mark from My Advisor gives us Revisiting our financial freedom assumptions, my primary freedom tool will be my pension (and possibly my huge income from writing this site), but you should constantly revisit your plans.

-Mutual funds and all of their fees is a topic I really dislike, and Michael James discusses this exact topic with a Possible Ban on Trailing Commissions in Canada.
-The trailing commission game is a topic I really dislike, but the biggest problem I have is that these fees are not known about by most of the Mutual Fund customers.
-Steadyhand chips in with their opinion on the subject Happy trails, seems lots of folks don’t like the current system.
+Mutual funds and all of their fees are a topic I dislike, and Michael James discusses this exact topic with a Possible Ban on Trailing Commissions in Canada.
+The trailing commission game is a topic I dislike, but the biggest problem is that most Mutual Funds customers do not know these fees.
+Steadyhand chips in with their opinion on the subject of Happy trails.
+It seems lots of folks don’t like the current system.

 Big Money Video

-This is where the big money is going to be in 15 years, when all those tiny butterflies turn into big fat turkeys!
-The bad phrases in the tattoos make me cringe, think of the folks with Chinese (or worse gibberish) Glyph on their bodies.
-Are there folks in Beijing with tattoos like, “Win Now Good Shoes” ?
+This is where big money will be in 15 years when all those tiny butterflies turn into big fat turkeys!
+The wrong phrases in the tattoos make me cringe.
+Please think of the folks with Chinese (or worse gibberish) Glyph on their bodies.
+Are there folks in Beijing with tattoos like “Win Now Good Shoes”?
 (I highly doubt it)

 2016 Random Thoughts